AcclimateContainer/acclimate-container/README.md

 *Please consider submitting a Pull Request with an adapter for your container and a corresponding test.*

-Before you get that point though, you can create the adapter yourself (which is *really* easy to do, just look at the included ones), and use the `ContainerAcclimator::registerAdapter` method to wire up your adapter to Acclimate.
-You will need to provide the fully qualified class name (FQCN) of both the adapter class and the base class/interface of the container you want to be able to adapt (adaptee).
+Before you get to that point though, you can create the adapter yourself (which is *really* easy to do actually, just look at the included ones), and use the `ContainerAcclimator::registerAdapter()` method to wire up your adapter to Acclimate.
+You will need to provide the fully qualified class name (FQCN) of both the adapter class and the base class or interface of the container you want to be able to adapt (the "adaptee").

 Assuming that you have a `$container` object that implements `Your\Favorite\ContainerInterface`, and you have written an adapter class named `Your\Favorite\ContainerAdapter`, here is an example of how you can make these work in Acclimate: